Miriam A. Perry,

 Judge Perry is a member of the State Bar of Michigan, Washtenaw County Bar Association, Michigan District Judges Association, Association of Black Judges of Michigan, American Judges Association, Black Women Lawyers Association of Michigan, Womens Lawyers Association of Michigan, NAACP, Ann Arbor Alumnae Chapter of Delta Sigma Theta Sorority, Inc., and the Kiwanis Club.

-Karen Quinlan Valvo was appointed to the 15th Judicial District Court bench by Governor Rick Snyder on January 5, 2016 and elected on November 8, 2016 to complete the term.
-She presides over criminal, traffic, and landlord-tenant cases and the specialized Mental Health and Veterans Treatment Court dockets.
+Karen Quinlan Valvo was appointed to the 15th Judicial District Court bench by Governor Rick Snyder on January 5, 2016.
+She was then elected to a term which ends on December 31, 2026.
+She presides over misdemeanor criminal, traffic, general civil non-provider cases, landlord-tenant cases and the specialized Mental Health and Veterans Treatment Court dockets.

-Judge Quinlan Valvo was appointed by the Supreme Court to three two year terms (2001-2007) on the Attorney Grievance Commission and was appointed chair of the Commission for the 2006-2007 term.
-She served on the Board of the Washtenaw County Bar Association for ten years and served as President from 2008-2009.
+Judge Quinlan Valvo was appointed by the Supreme Court to three two-year terms (2001-2007) on the Attorney Grievance Commission (appointed chair 2006-2007 term).
+She served on the Board of the Washtenaw County Bar Association for ten years (past President).

-Judge Quinlan Valvo is a member of the State Bar of Michigan, the Washtenaw County Bar Association, the Ypsilanti Bar Association, the Michigan District Judges Association, the American Bar Association, the International Academy of Collaborative Professionals, and is a Fellow of the Michigan State Bar Foundation.
+Judge Valvo is a member of the American Judges Association, the State Bar of Michigan, the Washtenaw County Bar Association, the Ypsilanti Bar Association, the Women Lawyer's Association-Washtenaw County, is Secretary of the Michigan District Judges Association, and is a Fellow of the Michigan State Bar Foundation.